Freed–Hardeman University: History

-Freed–Hardeman traces its origin to the 1869 charter of a private high school and college for Henderson, the Henderson Male Institute.
-It was known at various times as the Henderson Masonic Male and Female Institute, West Tennessee Christian College, or Georgie Robertson Christian College.
+Freed–Hardeman traces its origin to the 1869 charter of a private high school and college for Henderson, the "Henderson Male Institute".
+It was known at various times as the "Henderson Masonic Male and Female Institute", "West Tennessee Christian College", or "Georgie Robertson Christian College".
 It was named Georgie Robertson Christian College after George Ann "Georgie" Robertson.

 In the 1907 spring term Georgie Robertson Christian College closed.
-N. B. Hardeman, a Georgie Robertson Christian College alumnus, and A. G. Freed worked together to establish a new institution, the National Teachers' Normal and Business College to fill the educational void created in Henderson by the closing.
+N. B. Hardeman, a Georgie Robertson Christian College alumnus, and A. G. Freed worked together to establish a new institution, the "National Teachers' Normal and Business College" to fill the educational void created in Henderson by the closing.
 The NTNBC was incorporated on May 21, 1907, but classes did not start until the fall of 1908.
-In 1919, it was renamed Freed–Hardeman College in honor of its founders.
+In 1919, it was renamed "Freed–Hardeman College2 in honor of its founders.
 In February 1990, it became Freed–Hardeman University.

+In 1950, the student body went on strike in response to the alleged abuse of two students by N. B. Hardeman.
+After the third day of the strike, Hardeman agreed to step down in response to student demands as soon as his successor was able to take control of the college.

 The college did not accept African-American students until 1964, when its president, Hubert A. Dixon, stated that black students would be admitted in response "to the mistake of accepting federal funds".
 The first black graduate was Elizabeth Saunders in 1967.

 The university offers courses outside of the Henderson area in Memphis, Tennessee.
 It also offers European study abroad programs based at the FHU facility in Verviers, Belgium.
 Other opportunities include programs in Spain, Israel, Costa Rica, New York City, Canada, and Seoul.

 The university was granted an exception to Title IX in 2016 allowing discrimination on the basis of sexual orientation and gender identity where conflict exists with religious tenets.

 During the 2019–2020 academic year, the university celebrated its 150th anniversary and a volume of university history, By the Grace of God: The Story of Freed–Hardeman University, was published.

 Campus buildings

-The National Teacher's Normal and Business College Administration Building now known as the Old Administration Building, also affectionately called "Old Main", is listed on the National Register of Historic Places.

-Loyd Auditorium is the main auditorium on campus and is used for Daily Chapel, FHU Lectureships, sports banquets, and the annual Homecoming Play.
+Dryden Auditorium is the main auditorium on campus and is used for Daily Chapel, FHU Lectureships, sports banquets, and the annual Homecoming Play.

 The Hope Barber Shull Academic Resource Center, opened in 2016, houses the Loden-Daniel Library, a café, and other resources.

 Opposite Old Main is Crews Colbert Activity Center.
 It has two theaters, "Maroon Theater" and "Gold Theater", and a large activity room used for activities and meetings.